lorcan2440/View-PS5-Screen-Remote-Play/readme.md

 Great for computer vision applications (object detection etc).

 ## Notes

+I followed the steps in the first 3 minutes only of [this](https://www.youtube.com/watch?v=cNBs8Wgelf0) video, except for the OBS/Streamlabs part.

 By changing the name of the window that is recorded in the code, you can capture any other window too.